 If you see unexpected behavior after setting a search query, ensure that the

-notdeft-xapian-programvariable names a working executable.
+notdeft-xapian-programvariable names the complete and fully expanded path of a working executable.
 It may be worth trying to run the program directly, and seeing what it says.
 For example:

 /path/to/notdeft-xapian search -q 'Emacs OR Vi' ~/.deft